 Breaking up a dog fight usually requires two calm people…

+If you are not as calm as possible the dogs can feed off of your fear and energy.
+Take a breath and be as calm as possible before jumping into the situation.
 Next each person should get behind each dog (hopefully their own dog) and lift up the dogs’ hind legs and begin to circle the dogs backwards and hopefully out of the fight.

 The picking up of the back legs usually throws both dogs off balance and they release their grips on one another for a brief moment.

-Do Not let them go once they release their grips!!
+Do NOT let them go once they release their grips!!
 They will just run back together and fight again.

+Continue circling with their back legs lifted toward an exit, a fence or a kennel area where you and the dog can be safe.
 This continued circling keeps you safer; if you don’t let go because the dog will have trouble getting a grip on you, because if he swings around backwards he is likely to fall on his face, if he is still worked up from the fight.